evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh_e-4ORCE/_index.md

 ## Performance

-The Nissan Ariya 87kWh e-4ORCE has a maximum power of 225 KW (306 hp/302 bhp) and a total torque of 600 nm (443 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5.7 seconds and has a top speed of 200 km/h (124 mph).
+The Nissan Ariya 87kWh e-4ORCE offers modest performance with a maximum power of 225 kW (306 hp / 302 bhp) and a total torque of 600 Nm (443 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and has a top speed of200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging